citp/privacy-policy-historical/w/wh/whl/whl.travel.md

 **9.** The servers that store personally identifiable information are maintained in a secure environment, in a locked facility.

-**More Information** If you have questions or concerns in relation to our Privacy Policy please email us at:
+**More Information** If you have questions or concerns in relation to our Privacy Policy please email us.
+See the Contact Us page for contact details.
-info(at)worldhotel-link.com